inspyrstudio/CygonLinkForUnrealEngine/Docs/WhatIsCygon.md

 # What is Cygon?

 Cygon is a **standalone 3D environment prototyping tool** developed by us [Inspyr Studio](https://inspyrstudio.com/).
-It is designed to help artists and designers iterate rapidly on 3D environment layouts, a dedicated blockout tool that keeps the creative process fast, without less overhead.
+It is designed to help artists and designers iterate rapidly on 3D environment layouts, a dedicated blockout tool that keeps the creative process fast, with less overhead.
 ![Cygon interface](Screenshots/Cygon_SampleView.png)

 Cygon Link is the bridge that brings your Cygon blockouts directly into Unreal Engine, keeping both in sync as you iterate.